Guidance for Employers

-We’ve had a lot of cases recently when questions have arisen regarding an employee’s right to be accompanied at various meetings.
+We’ve had a lot of cases recently when questions have arisen regarding an employee’s right to be accompanied at various meetings when trying to address or resolve employee issues.

 Given that it’s something that has come up quite frequently we thought we’d take this opportunity to provide you with some more information on this right and how it works.